Guanyu0001/BCL_ShinyApp/README.md

 - .gitignore specifies intentionally untracked files that Git should ignore.
 - .gitattributes is a simple text file that gives attributes to pathnames.

+## Updates
+This new version v0.2.0 were updated for the following considerations:
+- App design:
+    * Add linear breaks

+-

 ## Online URL
 https://guanyu.shinyapps.io/BCL_guanyu/